will open in july

 When berries are available

-Sorry we don't always have time to answer your e-mail questions during berry season.
+Sorry we don't always have time to answer your e-mail or phone questions during berry season.
 Good dogs on a leash are allowed on our farm.

 - Grasp the stem just above the berry between the forefinger and the thumbnail and pull with a slight twisting motion.